Car Collector International

 UK

-The reference UK auction house for Clio V6 Phase 1 and Phase 2 road-car sales at review date.
-Individual lot pages were NOT line-fetched during this review — flag Verify by direct fetch of the specific lot page before use.
+The reference UK auction house for Clio V6 Phase 1 and Phase 2 road-car sales.
+Individual lot pages were NOT line-verified during this review — flag Verify by direct fetch of the specific lot page before use.

 • Iconic Auctioneers (formerly Silverstone / Race Retro)